pauljohnston2025/breadcrumb-garmin-light-weight/readme.md

 ---

+# Development

+Must port forward both adb and the tile server for the simulator to be able to fetch tiles from the comapnion app

+* adb forward tcp:8080 tcp:8080
+* adb forward tcp:7381 tcp:7381

+---

+# Garmin Iq Store Content

 Can be used without the companion app, but will only show current track.
 Use the companion app to add a route that you can follow.